FROM A HEIGHT OF ONE HUNDRED AND TWENTY CENTIMETERS

 Photography: Nima Mansouri

-The presented series of images is a documentary of a performance piece in which a ceramic vessel is dropped from a height of one meter and twenty centimeters to be torn to pieces.
-Then, from the broken pieces, those of less than one square centimeter are tossed away as appendages and the rest of the components are re-glued together to rearrange the volume of the container as much as possible.
-The repaired volume is again released from the same height and the process of disintegration and reassembly of the volume is repeated.
-This process continues until, in the end, there is nothing left to drop, or in other words, nothing to reorganize.
+The images presented in this documentary capture a performance piece where a ceramic vessel undergoes a profound transformation.
+The vessel is dropped from a height of one meter and twenty centimeters, breaking it into pieces.
+Subsequently, fragments smaller than one square centimeter are discarded, while the remaining components are skillfully reassembled to reshape the container as much as possible.
+The repaired volume is then released again from the same height, initiating a cycle of disintegration and reassembly.
+This repetitive process continues until there is nothing left to drop, signifying a state where reorganization becomes unnecessary.